intel/nauta/docs/user-guide/actions/getting_started.md

 For more information on mounting, refer to [Working with Datasets](working_with_datasets.md).

 ## Removing Experiments

 An experiment that has been completed and is no longer needed can be removed from the experiment list using the `cancel` command and its `--purge` option.

-If `--purge` option is not set in `cancel` command, the experiment will only change status to CANCELLED.
-If `--purge` option is set in `cancel` command, experiment objects and logs will be irreversibly removed (The experiment’s artifacts will remain in the Nauta storage output folder).
+* If `--purge` option _is not_ set in `cancel` command, the experiment will only change status to CANCELLED.

+* If `--purge` option is set in `cancel` command, experiment objects and logs will be irreversibly removed (the experiment’s artifacts will remain in the Nauta storage output folder).

 **Syntax**: `nctl experiment cancel [options] EXPERIMENT_NAME`